-In 2017, KAMLESH D. PATEL continues his series on the evolution of consciousness, with an article on the paradox of stillness that manifests with an expanding and evolving consciousness.
+In 2017, in his series on the evolution of consciousness, Daaji shared this article on the paradox of stillness that manifests with an expanding and evolving consciousness.

 The above quote of Einstein resonates with some ideas I have been thinking about lately on consciousness.
 Imagine a beautiful flower blooming in the garden.
 If you run past it you will not be able to appreciate its beauty, whereas if you are walking by you can enjoy it more, and if you stand still in front of it you will appreciate its beauty even more.
 If you are flying, then you will not even see the flower below you on the earth.
 So when we are moving rapidly, we miss out on many things.

 The mind is even faster than any physical movement.
 When the mind is moving rapidly from one object to another, one subject to another, one venture to another, what you miss is the blooming of the flower that is inside you.
 You are not merely missing out on the details, you miss out completely on the existence of the flower itself.

 Now what is that flower?
 It is your soul.

 Let’s explore this idea further and ask a question: is it possible to move at speed and still be present in each moment?

 Can we reach a critical speed where we stand still in movement?

 To understand this better, let’s revisit the diagram we have of the various bodies of a human being.